 The shop has a list of the most essential items a homeless person might need.
 All you need to do is purchase an item and the team will distribute it to a homeless person in Bournemouth or London.

 Most homeless charities say giving money to homeless people is a choice for the individual, however it is advised by that not all people asking for money are homeless, and some need money to support a drug habit.

 They instead suggest donating money to homeless charities who are better placed to assess the situation of a rough sleeper and are able to provide more tailored support.

-HARP say "what people need is real change, not loose change" and The Big Issue suggests that instead of offering a homeless person money, put them "in touch with one of our distribution offices all over the UK to give them the chance to get themselves a hand up, not a hand out."
+HARP say "what people need is real change, not loose change" and suggests that instead of offering a homeless person money, put them "in touch with one of to give them the chance to get themselves a hand up, not a hand out."

 John, who is receiving assistance from HARP, told them: "Giving a pound to someone on the streets may ease your conscience, but giving someone some time and courtesy can make a bigger difference.

 "If you want to help, support the charity that can give genuine help; help the people that help homeless people."